SushmithaM13/Netflix_App/README.md

 # Netflix_App
-Creating the Netflix app using JavaScript
+Created the Netflix app using JavaScript